-If the representative exercises the option to purchase additional shares to cover over-allotments in full, our existing stockholders would own 87% and our new investors would own 13% of the total number of shares of our common stock outstanding after this offering.
+If the representative exercises the option to purchase additional shares to cover over-allotments in full, our existing stockholders would own 90% and our new investors would own 10% of the total number of shares of our common stock outstanding after this offering.

-The above tables and discussion include: (i) 5,630,000 shares of our common stock outstanding as of December 18, 2020; and (ii) the issuance of 2,810,190 shares our common stock upon the mandatory conversion at the closing of this offering of our outstanding preferred stock and 710,548 shares of our common stock upon the mandatory conversion at the closing of the convertible notes issued by our majority-owned subsidiary (based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020), and exclude:
+The above tables and discussion include: (i) 8,630,000 shares of our common stock outstanding as of June 30, 2020; and (ii) the issuance of 2,810,190 shares our common stock upon the mandatory conversion at the closing of this offering of our outstanding preferred stock and 355,274 shares of our common stock upon the mandatory conversion at the closing of the convertible notes issued by our majority-owned subsidiary (assuming a public offering price in this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of June 30, 2020), and exclude:

-- 2,736,675 shares issuable upon the exercise of outstanding warrants issued in connection with the placement of our Series A Convertible Preferred Stock, at an exercise price of \$8.50 per share (or 50% of the unit offering price in this offering), which warrants are exercisable only during the one-year period commencing on the second anniversary of the closing of this offering; - 500,000 shares that will become available for future issuance under our 2019 Plan; and - 63,529 shares issuable upon the exercise of warrants to be issued to the underwriters upon the closing of this offering.
+- 2,736,675 shares issuable upon the exercise of outstanding warrants issued in connection with the placement of our Series A Convertible Preferred Stock, at an exercise price of \$17.00 per share, which warrants are exercisable only during the one-year period commencing on the second anniversary of the closing of this offering; - 500,000 shares that will become available for future issuance under our 2019 Plan; and - 55,555 shares issuable upon the exercise of warrants to be issued to the underwriters upon the closing of this offering.